Frequently asked questions

 Do you only work in England?

-We are funded by the England Committee of the Big Lottery Fund and therefore our work is primarily focused on bringing about change in England.
+We are funded by the England Committee of The National Lottery Fund and therefore our work is primarily focused on bringing about change in England.

 However, we are also keen to learn from other countries including the other devolved nations of the United Kingdom.
 We will take our evidence from national and international sources.